 - Its not waterproof without case.

-Yi 2 camera review – Photo gallery
+Yi 2 camera review – Photo Gallery

 Xiaomi Yi 2 vs GoPro Hero 5

-Skipping over the technical mumbo-jumbo for the extra 200 bucks, the GoPro 5 has a more rugged design and native waterproof protection (don’t require dedicated case).
+Skipping over the technical mumbo-jumbo for the extra 200 bucks, the GoPro 5 has a more rugged design and native waterproof protection (don’t require a dedicated case).
 The audio quality is also much better than Xiaomi 4K has.
-Both came with electronic image stabilization and generous touch screen.
+Both came with electronic image stabilization and a generous touch screen.

-In favor of the Xiaomi 4k I would say that according to the specs it has longer operation time than its contender.
+In favor of the Xiaomi 4k I would say that according to the specs it has a longer operation time than its contender.

 Xiaomi Yi2 Time-lapse video test